ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

 **What is data fetching**
-    This involves selecting/acquiring data from various sources like APIs, Databses, JSON file, Excel file, Web Scaraping or CSV file.
+    This involves selecting/acquiring data from various sources like APIs, Databases, JSON file, Excel file, Web Scraping or CSV file.
     For this project we have used csv file https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume from UC Irvine Machine Learning Repository

 **What is Data Exploration**
- The data exploration is done to get undatandating / insight about the selected data
+ The data exploration is done to get understanding / insight about the selected data

 - Typical steps involved are
-    Understanding of varables of the dataset, number of rows, columns, datatypes.
+    Understanding of variables of the dataset, number of rows, columns, datatypes.

-- Identifing misssing values, duplicates, outliers and hanlding them.
+- Identifying missing values, duplicates, outliers and handling them.

-- Understaing of Centeral tendency(Statisctics), Mean, Mode, Median and dispersion, distribution.
+- Understanding of Central tendency (Statistics), Mean, Mode, Median and dispersion, distribution.

-- Idetifying pattern, trends and relationships in data through visulization techniques such as histograms, scatter plots and heatmaps.
+- Identifying pattern, trends and relationships in data through visualization techniques such as histograms, scatter plots and heatmaps.

 |**Variables Table**||||||
 |---|---|---|---|---|---|